kaviarjs/ejson/DOCUMENTATION.md

-This is EJSON copied and adapted to TypeScript from Meteor.
-It's a great way to use JSON to pass binaries and serialize/deserialize any type of data with ease.
+EJSON is a great way to use JSON to pass binaries and serialize/deserialize any type of data with ease.
 We use it to easily serialise/deserialise our objects while maintaining important objects such as dates, object ids, regexp etc.

 ## Install